Elfer09/ML-model-selector/README.md

 ---

-## 🌐 Deploy to Streamlit Cloud (Free)

-1. Push this repo to GitHub
-2. Go to [share.streamlit.io](https://share.streamlit.io) → New app
-3. Connect your repo, set `app.py` as the entry point
-4. Add `OPENAI_API_KEY` under **Settings → Secrets**
-5. Deploy — you get a public URL instantly

----

 ## 💡 How It Works

 ### Chat with Your Data
 The dataset is profiled on upload (shape, dtypes, describe stats, sample rows).
 This profile is injected into the LLM's system prompt as structured context.
-Every user question is answered grounded in that context — no hallucination risk on column names or statistics.
+Every user question is answered grounded in that context, no hallucination risk on column names or statistics.

 ### ML Training
 Models are wrapped in a `Pipeline` with `SimpleImputer` → `StandardScaler` → model.
 All models are evaluated with **5-fold cross-validation**, so results are robust even on small datasets.
 Results are ranked and visualized in an interactive bar chart.